Harry Neal

-The Early Days
+Early life

 Harry Neal was born in 1872, the youngest child of John Neill and Ann French of Ibstock in Leicestershire, where his father ran a small bricklaying business.
 At the age of 17 he followed his brother George to London and was apprenticed as a carpenter.
 When Harry completed his apprenticeship, he branched out on his own and established an office in Kilburn, London in 1896, the same year that he married.
 Harry started building houses, either singly or in small groups.

 Harry Neal was beginning to build more expensive houses and in 1907 made the significant move up market into the high-priced residential area of Northwood.
 He bought parcels of land on the 762-acre Eastbury estate and, over the next five years, built properties including six-bedroomed houses selling for £5,000 – around ten times the price of an average house.
 In 1913 Harry moved further out and purchased land at Oxhey Woods; he was building private houses there until the First World War.
 With the onset of war, Harry ran down his work and took employment with McAlpine as a contract manager, giving him invaluable experience of larger construction projects.

 After the war, Harry gradually resumed his housebuilding not only at Northwood but also nearby Pinner and Ruislip and also further away, to the east of London.
-In 1923 the firm incorporated as Harry Neal Ltd; the only other director was Harry’s youngest son, Godfrey.
+In 1923 the firm incorporated as Harry Neal Ltd; the only other director was Harry's youngest son, Godfrey.
 Godfrey had joined the firm the previous year at the age of 18, training as a bricklayer.
 The eldest son, Harold, served in the Army after the war and did not join the company until 1928 to the age of 31.